TanStack/router/docs/guide/data-mutations.md

 - User navigates to the `/posts` screen
 - User navigates back to the `/posts/123/edit` screen again

 Without notifying your mutation management library about the route change, it's likely your submission state will still be around and your user would still see the **"Post updated successfully"** message when they return to the previous screen.
 This is not ideal.
-Obviously our intent wasn't to keep this mutation state around forever, right?!
+Obviously, our intent wasn't to keep this mutation state around forever, right?!

 To solve this, we can use TanStack Router's `onRouteChange` option to clear your action states when the user is no longer in need of them.